HiramRamirezR/hangman/README.md

 ## Description

 This is a simple yet fun implementation of the classic Hangman word-guessing game.
 The player tries to guess a secret word, letter by letter, before the hangman is fully drawn.
-The game randomly selects a word from a predefined list, and the player has a limited number of attempts to guess it correctly.
+The game randomly selects a word from an external `words.txt` file, and the player has a limited number of attempts to guess it correctly.

 ## How to Play